Hi guys, hi from Andrea Unger.

 Here the point is that you should go back enough to cover different market scenarios.

-If you have data starting from for example 2012, you won’t get a clear picture because after that date, markets had more or less a common uptrend behaviour, also some years before, so you will develope on markets with a strong directional bias and this can obviously produce strategies that might not be effective when things change.
+If you have data starting from for example 2012, you won’t get a clear picture because, after that date, markets had more or less a common uptrend behavior, also some years before, so you will develop on markets with a strong directional bias and this can obviously produce strategies that might not be effective when things change.

 We know what happened in index futures in 2008 so it should be at least recommended to cover also that strong downtrend year such as 2008 to have a clear picture of trend and volatility in these markets.